Holler Back (song): Music video

-The song's music video was directed by Tyson Wisbrock, and it was filmed at Calder Plaza in Grand Rapids, Michigan, during a concert.
-The main performance footage, however, was filmed in front of La Grande Vitesse, a sculpture by Alexander Calder, in Lansing, MI.
+The song's music video was directed by Tyson Wisbrock.
+It was filmed in downtown Grand Rapids, Michigan in front of La Grande Vitesse and during a concert at a local music venue.

 Chart performance

 The song debuted at number 60 on the Hot Country Songs chart dated February 23, 2008, and fell from the chart the week after.
 However, it re-entered at number 48 on the chart dated March 15, 2008 and later entered Top Ten on the country charts dated for August 23, 2008.
 After thirty-one weeks on the chart, it reached a peak of number 9.